 The feet of someone with diabetes are at risk of damage when the blood supply in both large and small blood vessels is reduced.
-Nerve damage (peripheral neuropathy) often results and structural abnormalities can also occur, for example, clawed toes.
+Nerve damage (peripheral neuropathy) often results and problems to the structure of the foot can also occur – for example, clawed toes.

 Look after your feet by:

 - seeing a podiatrist at least once a year.
-They will assess the health of your feet by checking the blood supply, nerve function and looking for changes in the structure of your feet
+They will assess the health of your feet by checking the blood supply and nerve function and looking for changes in the structure of your feet

 - checking your feet every day (get someone to help you if you are unable to check them yourself).
 Look for cuts, blisters calluses, corns, tinea (especially between the toes) and any changes you notice.
 If treated early and without delay, you can help prevent complications occurring

 - using a moisturiser (such as sorbolene), especially if you have areas of dry, rough or cracked skin on your feet and heels – this can help keep your feet healthy